hanspi42/signalflowgrapher/README.md

 ## Run in a Python environment

-For MacOS on ARM processors, please read this: https://github.com/hanspi42/signalflowgrapher/issues/48#issue-1906889457
+For MacOS on ARM processors, use an use an x86_64 Python installation (read this: https://github.com/hanspi42/signalflowgrapher/issues/48#issue-1906889457).

 ### Installation of plain Python or of Anaconda